 Toolbox for the Assessment of Marine Munitions impact on biota

-Led by the Thünen Institute (TI-FI) in collaboration with other project partners, DAIMON project developed a set of methods called the EcoTox Toolbox.
+Led by the Thünen Institute of Fisheries Ecology in collaboration with other project partners, DAIMON project developed a set of methods called the EcoTox Toolbox.

 The Ecotox Toolbox is based on the results of and the experience made during extensive biological and chemical field and experimental studies in dumpsites of chemical and of conventional munitions as well as in the laboratory.